eslager/Leaflet-Intro/README.md

-# Leaflet-Intro
-Introduction to Leaflet workshop for WWGT
-### Introduction to web mapping with Leaflet
+# Introduction to web mapping with Leaflet

 This is a tutorial written by [Emma Slager](http://faculty.washington.edu/ejslager/) for the Washington Women in GIS & Technology group in September 2020.
-It builds on an excellent [Maptime Boston tutorial](https://maptimeboston.github.io/leaflet-intro/), but is tailored a bit to our local context (#earthquakes!) and assumes an audience that knows a lot about mapping but might be brand new to web development.
+It builds on an excellent [Maptime Boston tutorial](https://maptimeboston.github.io/leaflet-intro/), but is tailored a bit to our local context (#earthquakes!) and assumes an audience that knows a lot about mapping but might be new to web development.

-#### Why Leaflet?
+## Why Leaflet?

 [Leaflet](https://leafletjs.com/) is one of many different frameworks that exist for making interactive web maps.
 I like it because it is free and open-source, is lightweight and flexible, and can be easily combined with other tools to expand its capabilities.
 Most importantly for a workshop like this, you can build Leaflet maps without signing up for any kind of account, which makes it an ideal framework for new learners.